-- 23. Permit Invalidation This permit to construct the diesel engine-driven emergency generators (Ref.
+- 23. Permit Invalidation This permit to construct the emergency diesel engine gen-sets (Ref.
 Nos.
-Generator 67 through 106) shall become invalid, unless an extension is granted by the DEQ, if: - a.
-A program of continuous construction or modification is not commenced within 18 months from the 'Original Permit Date' specified in the equipment list in the Introduction section of this permit. - b.
+1 through 36) shall become invalid, unless an extension is granted by the DEQ, if: - a.
+A program of continuous construction or modification is not commenced within 18 months from the "Original Permit Date" specified in the equipment list in the introduction section of this permit. - b.
 A program of construction is discontinued for a period of 18 months or more, or is not completed within a reasonable time.